CartoDB/carto-selfhosted-helm/customizations/README.md

 > :warning: You can only set one provider at a time

-> These buckets are used as temporary storage when importing data into datawarehouses, for storing maps, thumbnails, and other internal processes data
+These buckets are used as temporary storage when importing data, for map thumbnails, and other internal data.

 <!--
 TODO: Add the code related to Terraform